 GAMING TOOL – SPOT MARKERS

-One of my favorite gaming tools are “spot markers.”
+One of my favorite gaming tools is “spot markers.”
 These are anything that you can place on the floor for students to stand on.

 I use ‘floppy fliers’ that I purchased from Wal-mart for 99 cents apiece.

 I have also gone to carpet stores and had them donate carpet squares.
-They are a bit more bulky, but they are free.
+They are a bit bulkier, but they are free.

 I have also used sheets of paper for a quick fix when I had to improvise and unexpectedly run games.